edoardovincenzi/RegEx/README.md

 ## Expression Flags
-These expression flags is use for delimited space to work
+These expression flags is used for delimited space to work

-g --Global
+g --Global, is used for check expression in all text.

-i --Insesitive
+i --Insesitive, is used for check expression without considered text sensitive.

 m --Multiline